AMA University: Student case resolution

-On 10 November 2004 the Regional Trial Court dismissed the case against 48 students and granted the students' motion to discontinue the proceedings after getting assurance from the school administration that they can continue with their studies.
-The students were ordered dismissed by school management 4 October 2004 for holding a protest rally in front of the school.
+On November 10, 2004, the Regional Trial Court dismissed the case against 48 students and granted the students' motion to discontinue the proceedings after getting assurance from the school administration that they can continue with their studies.
+The students were ordered dismissed by school management October 4, 2004, for holding a protest rally in front of the school.

 The students were dismissed from the school by the area director, school director and the school's disciplinary board after they held a protest rally in front of the school campus without the necessary permit.
-They said that the dismissal of the students was based on a resolution dated 9 October issued by Student Disciplinary Tribunal, which states that holding of rallies or any related activities without the necessary permit from an authorized school officer is a major offense that merits dismissal as provided for in the student handbook.
+They said that the dismissal of the students was based on a resolution dated October 9 issued by Student Disciplinary Tribunal, which states that holding of rallies or any related activities without the necessary permit from an authorized school officer is a major offense that merits dismissal as provided for in the student handbook.

 The students filed a 13-page civil suit with damages against the school for dismissing them.
 They also claimed their dismissal was null and void and violates their freedom of expression as enshrined in the 1987 Philippine Constitution.
 They said they held the rally to show support for the preventive suspension of several regular teachers, the implementation of the webcast teaching system and other unresolved issues regarding miscellaneous fees.

 The students were accompanied by police authorities in going back to school.

 Daniel Padilla PBA D-League issue

-Daniel Padilla, a local actor, signed as AMA University's fifth advertisement endorser.
-AMA then joined as an expansion basketball team to the 2014–2015 season of the PBA Developmental League and Padilla was selected by AMA as its final round draft pick.
-Many spectators in the draft event at the PBA head office in Libis, Quezon City were surprised with the selection as Padilla was not part of the 153 players who submitted their application for the draft.
-AMA invoked its right as a school-based team to sign a player who hasn't applied for the draft.

-Padilla's professional handler, ABS-CBN's Star Magic denied reports Padilla was allowed to join the league and it was done without their prior knowledge.
-AMA claimed that Padilla was enrolled by the university as a freshman for the course Information Technology.
-Padilla responded to news reporters and stated that it was much of his surprise that he was drafted without his prior knowledge and declined to join the basketball league.
+Local celebrity and AMA endorser Daniel Padilla was selected as the final round draft pick of the expansion AMA Online Education Titans of the PBA D-League in 2014.
+Despite claims that Padilla was enrolled by the university, he ultimately declined to join the D-League and that he was drafted without his prior knowledge.